VaclavDedik/jboss-seam/examples/readme.txt

 icefaces/             The Seam Booking demo with ICEfaces, instead of
                       Ajax4JSF

-glassfish/            The Seam Booking demo ported to the Java EE 5
+jee5/            	  The Seam Booking demo ported to the Java EE 5
-                      reference implementation
+                      platforms

 dvdstore/             The Seam DVD Store demo demonstrating jBPM
                       support in Seam